 Sign up for Honeygain and use the code ‘thisonlineworld5’ for a free $5 upon sign up!

-2. IPRoyal Pawns
+2. Pawns

 This company lets you share bandwidth to earn money, and it’s by far the best-paying and easiest to use company in this space.

+For starters, you get a $1 sign up bonus when you sign up as an Pawns.
 From there, you get paid $0.20 per gigabyte of data that you share as a proxy node.

 You only need $5 to cash out as well, which is much lower than most companies that let you sell internet bandwidth.
+Pawns lets you redeem your earnings for free PayPal money, Bitcoin, and various gift cards.

-Between the sign up bonus and higher payout-per-gigabyte, you can definitely earn some nice passive income every month with IPRoyal Pawns.
+Between the sign up bonus and higher payout-per-gigabyte, you can definitely earn some nice passive income every month with Pawns.

 How much you earn for your unused internet depends on your location and how long you keep the application running.
+But Pawns is available on desktop and for Android devices.

-Earn money by sharing bandwidth with IPRoyal Pawns!
+Earn money by sharing bandwidth with Pawns!

-3. Repocket
+4. Repocket

 Repocket is a newer player in the internet bandwidth space, and it has a new Android app that’s in Beta that lets you earn money by selling internet data.